-- Name The metabolite/analyte name. - Lib_RI The reference or expected RI (retention index). - Mass_count The number of correlating masses. - Non_consecutive_Mass_count Same as mass count, but discounting consecutive masses that correspond with isotopic peaks, which often correlate anyway. - Sample_Count_per_Mass The number of samples in which each correlating mass was found.
-The values are separated by colons (;).
-The values of the actual masses are in following column. - Masses The correlating masses separated by colons (;). - RI The average RI detected in the samples. - Score_all_masses The similarity score calculated using the average intensity of all the masses that were searched for, regardless of whether they are correlating masses. - Score_cor_masses Same as above, but only correlating masses are considered.
+- Masses The correlating masses separated by colons (;). - RI The average RI detected in the samples. - Score\all\masses The similarity score calculated using the average intensity of all the masses that were searched for, regardless of whether they are correlating masses. - Score\cor\masses Same as above, but only correlating masses are considered.